-- Be created by the site supervisor or a person designated by the supervisor prior to any worksite activity - Be communicated to all the workers, posted for easy access at the worksite, carried in all employee or contractor vehicles, and in any equipment containing a communication device - Contain emergency phone numbers and/or radio frequencies for key Fleet Safety International and contractor personnel, the appropriate provincial regulatory agencies, and medical service providers - Identify the site supervisor and his/her alternate or designate - Contain the site call back number - Identify the Medical Response Procedures, and who will do what
+- Be created by the site supervisor or a person designated by the supervisor prior to any worksite activity. - Be communicated to all the workers, posted for easy access at the worksite, carried in all employee or contractor vehicles, and in any equipment containing a communication device. - Contain emergency phone numbers and/or radio frequencies for key Fleet Safety International and contractor personnel, the appropriate provincial regulatory agencies, and medical service providers. - Identify the site supervisor and his/her alternate or designate and phone numbers. - Identify the Medical Response Procedures, and who will do what.

-The Medical ERP Contact Person will provide the following to the medical centre:
+The Medical ERP Contact Person will provide the following to the medical center:

-- The contact person's name - The call back phone number, alternate number, and/or radio frequency

-- The location, physical description, longitude/latitude, and directions to the location of the emergency - The number of casualties - The approximate age of each casualty, type of injury, and treatment provided - The type of first aid / medical aid available on site - The type of transportation being used or requested - The location of the transfer point to secondary transportation if needed - Listings of any harmful substances related to the casualty's injuries and provide the MSDS if possible
+- The contact person's name, number - The location and directions to the location of the emergency - The number of casualties, approximate ages, type of injury, and if treatment was provided. - The type of transportation being used or requested, and if secondary transportation is needed. - Listings of any harmful substances related to the casualty's injuries and provide the MSDS if requested.